mmpfeffer/blip/README.md

         It was the worst of times.

    NOTE: Template file 'poem2.tmpl' is invoked using the form {{:<template_name>:}}
    without the need for the '.tmpl' extension, which is assumed.
-If the file has a different extension, it must be specified explicitly.

 3. Template Variables

-   Variables can be set once and interpolated later in the file, or used inside nested templates:
+   Variables can be set once and interpolated later in the file, or used inside nested templates.

    Example: Template variable interpolation later in the file
         greeting.tmpl:
              {{first := Abraham}}